Author: fmdwyer

 • Greater risk of early death

-The trouble with belly fat is that it’s not just subcutaneous fat (just below the skin).
+The trouble with abdominal fat is that it’s not just subcutaneous fat (just below the skin).
 Belly fat also includes visceral fat, which is inside the abdomen and surrounds our internal organs.

 Why can yoga reduce belly fat?